G-HT4TFH19W6

 1. Preheat oven to 350°F (175°C).

-3. Mix in the egg, egg yolk, vanilla extract, and Earl Grey tea leaves.
-Beat until fully combined.
+3. Mix in the egg, egg yolk and vanilla extract until fully combined.

-4. In a separate bowl, whisk together flour, salt, and baking powder.
+4. In a separate bowl, whisk together flour, salt, baking powder and baking soda.
 Gradually fold into the wet mixture using a spatula or wooden spoon.

-5. Line a baking sheet with parchment paper.
-Scoop dough into 1.5 tablespoon-sized balls and roll each one in coarse sugar.
+6. Line a baking sheet with parchment paper.
+Scoop dough balls , I used a large cookie 3 oz scoop and roll each one in coarse sugar.
 You can place cookie dough in the fridge for up to 24 hours for a deeper flavor.

-6. Place dough balls 2 inches apart on the baking sheet and bake for 10–12 minutes, until edges are set but centers are still soft.
+7. Place dough balls at least 2 inches apart on the baking sheet and bake for 11–12 minutes, until edges are set but centers are still soft.
+If making small cookies check them at 9 minutes.
 They’ll continue to cook slightly as they cool.
 Let the cookies rest in on the baking sheet for 5 minutes then transfer them to a cooling rack to continue to cool.
+Using a circular object like a pastry cutter or bowl shape the warm cookies when they are on the baking tray.

 Oops!
 Something went wrong while submitting the form.